ChoukriAbdellah/ChoukriAbdellah/README.md

 ![](https://i.imgur.com/MWAiX5E.jpg)

 I'm Abdellah  and I’m a software and web developer from Montpellier.
-I really enjoy learning languages and frameworks like Angular, NodeJs, Symfony.
+I really enjoy learning languages and frameworks like Angular, NodeJs and Symfony.